erroronline1/caro/readme.md

 * Provide company logos (JPG, PNG) for record exports (e.g. company logo for upper right corner, department logo for lower right corner, watermark logo best with transparent background) e.g. in directory media/favicon/
 * Set up [runtime variables](#runtime-variables), especially the used sql subset and its credentials, packagesize in byte according to sql-configuration, path to logos.
 Apply set permissions to manual templates.
+* Decide for a fileserver strategy.
+Available options are `database` or `fileserver`, depending on availability of storage solutions.
 * [Customize](#customisation) your appropriate language-files (language.XX.env/.json and manual templates)
 * *optional:* provide and customize icons to be displayed on [response-popups](#user-acceptance-considerations).
 * Select an installation password for the system user.